 What better way to start my 51st birthday than a spot of busking in a nearby picturesque market town?
 What better way indeed.
-I was actually thinking of coming here last Friday but it was raining, and, unlike in Winchester, with The Pentice bit, there’s no place for cover.
+I was actually thinking of coming here last Friday but it was raining, and, unlike in Winchester, with The Pentice, there’s no place for cover.

 I take up my usual position next to the restaurant door and as I haven’t been here for some time – I can’t remember when, it takes awhile to settle in.
-I’m also quite conscious of the stationary audience – the market stall people – just a few feet away.
-There’s something else which I’m finding slightly unhinge-ing: I’ve been using a new piece of gear – a combination stool/rucksack that Doll got for a couple of quid at the car boot sale last week.
-It’s quite handy as the stool’s attached to the back of the rucksack and is part of the frame, and the amp fits (just) into it and then there’s (just) enough room for the bucket to go on top of the amp.
-The problem is, because the stool’s about 2 inches higher than the other ones I’ve been useing, the frame seems to be putting pressure on the underside of my legs just above my knees and I think it’s cutting off the circulation and giving me a sort of cramp in my feet – mainly my left one – and it’s going dead!
-So I think the stool’s just a bit too high.
+I’m also quite conscious of the stationary audience; the market stall people just a few feet away.
+There’s something else which I’m finding slightly unnerving.
+I’ve been using a new piece of gear – a combination stool/rucksack acquired for a couple of quid at the car boot sale last week.
+It’s quite handy as the stool is attached to the back of the rucksack and is part of the frame, and the amp fits (just) into it and then there’s (just) enough room for the bucket to go on top of the amp.
+The problem is, because the stool’s about two inches higher than the other ones I’ve been using, the frame seems to be putting pressure on the underside of my legs just above my knees and I think it’s cutting off the circulation and giving me a sort of cramp in my feet – mainly my left one, and it’s going dead!
+So I think the stool is just a bit too high for me to use.

-Then I bring up the stool problem, as it were.
+Anyway, I bring up the stool problem.
 ‘Dead leg, eh?’ says Sidekick, ‘that’s what happens when you get to 51.
 It’s not the stool!’
 Oh good.
 Cheers.
-Bertie comes over, again bringing up The Sweeney, and again I say I’ll have a listen, so of course, he pulls out his phone and gets it up so I can have a listen, not when I want to but NOW.
-Anyway, I manage to work out it’s in Eb, and I work out the first few notes…but I’m leaving it there, and I again say ‘I’ll investigate it later on, Bertie’.
-He says ‘Yeah, maybe you can learn it for next time.
-Learn a new song every time you come here’.
+Bertie comes over, again bringing up The Sweeney, and again I say I’ll have a listen, so of course, he pulls out his phone and gets it up so I can have a listen there and then, which is not what I want to do right there and then!
+Anyway, I manage to work out it’s in Eb, and I work out the first few notes…but I’m leaving it there, and I again say ‘I’ll investigate it later on, Bertie.’
+‘Yeah, maybe you can learn it for next time.
+Learn a new song every time you come here.’
 Yeah, alright.

-I’ve got awhile for the next bus, though: I’ve just missed one!, so I go and have my snack – my birthday snack – near the abbey, then go to all the charity shops…I buy a white silk scarf with tassles at the ends – the kind posh blokes wear with a dinner suit and a black bow-tie.
+Anyway, I’ve got awhile until the next bus as I’ve just missed one, so I go and have my snack – my birthday snack – near the abbey, then go to all the charity shops…I buy a white silk scarf with tassles at the ends; the kind posh blokes wear with a dinner suit and a black bow-tie.
 I paid £1.99 for it – a bargain!
-Then I go back to say goodbye to Bertie and get a photo – a birthday photo – of me and him.
-Bertie got the lady at the next stall to take it.
-I show him my posh scarf.
-He says ‘What’s that, is that a hat?’
-I say ‘No, it’s not a bloody hat!
-It’s a scarf – silk’.
-‘Like what you have with a dinner jacket’ says the lady who took the picture.
-Bertie says he’ll see me at the Hat Fair in Winchester and but me a pint, which is nice, although I never go to the Hat Fair because it’s silly.
-The picture the lady took was nice, though.
-I tell Bertie I’ll get a copy for him.
+I go back to say goodbye to Bertie and get a photo – a birthday photo – of me and him.
+Bertie got the woman at the next stall to take it.
+I show him my posh scarf – ‘What’s that, is that a hat?’
+‘No!’ says the woman, ‘it’s not a bloody hat!
+It’s a silk scarf, like what you have with a dinner jacket.’
+Bertie says he’ll see me at the Hat Fair in Winchester and buy me a pint, which is good of him, although I never go to the Hat Fair because I’m not into that sort of silliness.
+The picture the woman took was nice, though, so I tell Bertie I’ll get a copy for him.